A new plan to deliver libraries for a creative, connected community

 By 2030 we will:

-• introduce a cultural competency framework to support staff to deliver respectful, high-quality, culturally appropriate services
+• Introduce a cultural competency framework to support staff to deliver respectful, high-quality, culturally appropriate services

-• finalise our Creative Infrastructure Plan, including options for the expansion or relocation of the current Maribyrnong branch
+• Finalise our Creative Infrastructure Plan including options for the expansion or relocation of the current Maribyrnong branch

-• co-design more programs with community
+• Co-design more programs with communities under-represented in our libraries

-• undertake a community-led evaluation of our collection
+• Undertake a community-led evaluation of our collection

 How we will know we're successful